-From 2010 to 2019, the rates of new HIV diagnoses for MMSC of all race/ethnicities declined.
-Black/African American MMSC had the highest rates of new HIV diagnoses among all race/ethnicity groups.
-Whites had the highest percent decrease of 47% from 15.5 new HIV diagnoses per 100,000 in 2010 to 8.2 in 2019.
+From 2010 to 2020, the rates of new HIV diagnoses for MMSC of all race/ethnicities declined.
+Despite a 42 percent rate decrease, Black/African American MMSC continue to have the highest rates of new HIV diagnoses among all race/ethnicity groups.
+Latinx had a decline of 24 percent while Whites had the highest percent decrease of 57 percent from 15.4 new HIV diagnoses per 100,000 in 2010 to 6.6 in 2020.